eddiehoyle/screenspace/README.md

 ![alt text](resources/screenspace1.gif "Pickable")

-Pickables can be styled and offset to your taste!
-Some options include color, position, size, and vertical and horizontal alignment.
+Pickables can be styled and offset to your taste.
+Options include color, position, size, and vertical and horizontal alignment.

 ![alt text](resources/screenspace2.gif "Style")

-Pickables can be attached to any rig!
-Build your own custom interfaces easily.
+Build your own custom interfaces and attach to any rig! <sup>(*Azri rig courtesy of: https://www.gameanim.com/*)</sup>

 ![alt text](resources/screenspace3.gif "Interfaces")

-<sup>(*Azri rig courtesy of: https://www.gameanim.com/*)</sup>

 # Building
 You'll need CMake, git, and Maya to build from source.
 Run the following commands in a shell.